your business in our interactive demo!

-Investors need financial statements to assess many factors regarding a startup’s financial position, profitability, and potential for future growth.
+Investors need financial statements to assess many factors regarding a company’s financial position, profitability, and potential for future growth.
 As a founder, you’ll need to have these financial statements in order from even the earliest stages of your business.

 While properly managing your financial statements and deeply understanding how to speak to investors about the numbers within is important throughout the entire life of a startup, it is especially critical between the seed and Series B stages.
-This is typically a time of high growth and uncertainty, a time to seek guidance, and a time when you may be looking to raise additional capital.

 Recording financial information accurately and consistently is the key to unlocking investor interest and working with existing investors to make smart business decisions.
-Read on to learn more specifically how investors leverage financial statements pre and post-investment.

-To simply explain all the uses of financial statements to investors – financial statements offer one of the best snapshots of your company’s financial standing.
 What investors look for in these statements pre and post-investment differs from industry to industry.
 The current stage of your startup also plays a role.

-Financial statements provide all the information needed to understand where your company stands in revenue, expenses, cash flow, runway, debt level and so much more.
 The most common use of financial reports is for investors to help you make important decisions by analyzing trends, making cash flow projections, and comparing your numbers to direct competitors, or assessing interest in investing.

 Startups move fast, with many different components working all at once.
 While founders should track specific KPIs and revenue consistently, investors don’t need consecutive updates.